CulturesSupports/CulturesSupport/README.md

 All operation in norway is Fraud and Money Laundering

-All Politics is Fraud and Criminal Activity
+All Politics is Fraud and Criminal Activity and Scams

+All Crimes is Back Furnance Fraud of Dark Web

+.-----------------------

+# its a To Good to Be True Crime Scam Country